Read time 9 minutes

 If you find yourself dependent on the default Windows media player for video playback and encounter difficulties when attempting to load and play videos transferred from your iPhone, it is advisable to explore alternative, dependable media player options.
 Occasionally, the root problem may not solely lie in the inability to play iPhone videos on Windows PCs; rather, it could be attributed to the default media player’s lack of support for certain file formats.
 For example, MP4 files are ideally suited for playback on VLC media player, especially if you happen to have corrupted MP4 files in your system.
 In case, you have corrupt MP4 files on your system.
 VLC also offers functionalities to repair MP4 files.

 Some of the popular alternatives for Windows Media Player are VLC media player, RealPlayer, KMPlayer, etc.

 Try playing the video via other media player supported by Windows OS.
 If VLC and other media players are unable to play the videos transferred from iPhones, try the solutions listed below.

 You might want to contemplate upgrading your media player to the latest edition.
 “Windows Media Player 12,” the most recent release, is compatible with Windows 8, 8.1, and 10 operating systems.

 You have the option to either obtain and install the video codec pack from the internet or set up your Windows Media Player to automatically perform updates at designated intervals.
 This will effectively address the problem of iPhone videos not being able to play on Windows systems.

 Some of the most common video codecs available for Window OS are listed below:

 Launch Windows Media Player and follow these simple steps to enable the Automatic Update feature.

-If you are still unable to play the videos that you have transferred recently from your iPhone device to your Windows PC, try using a reliable video repair tool to repair the files.
+If you are still unable to play the iPhone videos on your Windows PC, try using a reliable video repair tool to repair the files.